alimanfoo/alimanfoo.github.io/_posts/2017-06-25-panoptes-videos.md

 providing new capabilities in the user interface.
 The new version is still in beta, but please feel free to get in touch if you are interested in trying it out.

+I should add that although Panoptes has been deployed in production for a while, I still don't think of it as a finished product by any stretch.
+Rather it is an exploration of some ideas about how to visualise, explore and interact with large genome variation datasets.
+Working with large and complex data is a major challenge, and I'm very conscious that there are many questions people might like to ask of the Ag1000G data that are very difficult or impossible to answer with the current Ag1000G browser.
+All of us involved in ongoing development of Panoptes would love to make connections with others working on similar problems, and to hear from anyone who has ideas, comments or frustrations about the software as it stands.